Crossed products for interactions and graph algebras: Introduction

-Secondly, we provide a detailed analysis of nontrivial complete interactions with an interesting \emph{noncommutative dynamics} related to Markov shifts, and graph $C^*$-algebras as crossed products.
-More specifically, already in \cite{Cuntz1977} J. Cuntz considered his $C^*$-algebras $\OO_n$ as crossed products of the core UHF algebras by injective endomorphisms implemented by one of the generating isometries.
-As noticed by M. R\o rdam \cite[Ex.
-2.5]{Rordam} a similar reasoning can be performed for Cuntz-Krieger algebras $\OO_A$ by considering an isometry given by the sum of all generating partial isometries with properly restricted initial spaces.
-An analogous isometry in $\OO_A$, but in a sense canonically associated with the underlying dynamics of Markov shifts, were found in \cite[proof of Thm.
-4.3]{exel2}, cf. \cite[formula (4.18)]{Ant-Bakht-Leb}.
-For the graph $C^*$-algebra $C^*(E)$ associated with a row-finite graph $E$ with no sources\footnote{We follow here the original conventions of \cite{kum-pask-rae}, \cite{bprs} and hence in the context of representations of graphs we consider different orientation of edges than in \cite{Raeburn}, \cite{BRV}, \cite{hr}} the corresponding isometry appears implicitly in \cite[Thm.
-5.1]{BRV} and explicitly in \cite[Thm.
-5.2]{hr}, see formula \eqref{partial isometry for graph} below.
-In particular, if we assume $E$ is finite, i.e. the sets of vertices and edges are finite, and $E$ has no sources, then \cite[Thm.
-5.2]{hr} states that $C^*(E)$ is naturally isomorphic to the crossed product of the unital AF-core $C^*$-algebra $\FF_E$ by an injective endomorphism with hereditary range implemented by the aforementioned isometry $s$.
+Secondly, we provide a detailed analysis of nontrivial corner interactions with an interesting \emph{noncommutative dynamics} related to Markov shifts, and graph $C^*$-algebras as crossed products.
+More specifically, already in \cite{Cuntz1977} Cuntz considered his $C^*$-algebras $\OO_n$ as crossed products of the core UHF-algebras by injective endomorphisms implemented by one of the generating isometries.
+As noticed by R\o rdam \cite[Example 2.5]{Rordam}, a similar reasoning can be performed for Cuntz-Krieger algebras $\OO_A$ by considering an isometry given by the sum of all generating partial isometries with properly restricted initial spaces.
+An analogous isometry in $\OO_A$, but in a sense canonically associated with the underlying dynamics of Markov shifts, was found in \cite[proof of Theorem 4.3]{exel2}, cf. \cite[formula (4.18)]{Ant-Bakht-Leb}.
+For the graph $C^*$-algebra $C^*(E)$ associated with a row-finite graph $E$ with no sources\footnote{We follow here the original conventions of \cite{kum-pask-rae}, \cite{bprs} and hence in the context of representations of graphs we consider different orientation of edges than in \cite{Raeburn}, \cite{BRV}, \cite{hr}} the corresponding isometry appears implicitly in \cite[Theorem 5.1]{BRV} and explicitly in \cite[Theorem 5.2]{hr}, see formula \eqref{partial isometry for graph} below.
+In particular, if we assume $E$ is finite, i.e. the sets of vertices and edges are finite, and $E$ has no sources, we know from \cite[Theorem 5.2]{hr} states that $C^*(E)$ is naturally isomorphic to the crossed product of the AF-core $C^*$-algebra $\FF_E$ by an injective endomorphism with hereditary range implemented by the aforementioned isometry $s$.
 Thus we have